 - Buff away excess marble sealer with a clean, dry cloth using circular motion.

-Do this until it is completely dry and doesn’t feel tacky to the touch.
+Do this until it is completely dry and doesn’t feel tacky to the touch, says Jay Robenson, regional manager at Carrara Italian Marble, a Houston-based leading marble supplier.
 Do this once a month to keep the surface stain-free.
 Sealant will buy you a little more time to wipe spills before they stain the surface.

 #4 Don’t use acidic substances on marble countertops